 Advising about career objectives, educational concerns, and personal adjustment is an important component of the College experience and helps students with their academic progress and preparation for life.
-Faculty members and administrative officers are assigned to provide assistance and guidance.
+Faculty members and administrative officers are assigned to provide guidance in helping students reach their academic, personal, and spiritual goals.
+Professional counseling is also available.